cysouw/graphicalgrammar/text/germany.md

 practical application in second half of the book [@diringer1878: 42-60] using separate lines for subordination, like music notation

-Further development of *Periodenbild* citing Bauer, Lehmann and Götzinger (and Becker, Herling, but there does not seem to be any links as for the graphics)
+Further development of *Periodenbild* citing Bauer, Lehmann and Götzinger, and Becker, Herling

 ### Esser (1878) *Die Formen der Periode*